EDAO-Project/Jazero/README.md

 Alternatively, but not recommended, you can build each service manually and run the built .jar file.
 This requires having Java 17 install and Maven.

 First, enter the `communication` module to install it as a dependency with `mvn clean install`.
+Now, do the same with the `storage` module.
 Enter each of the folders `data-lake`, `entity-linker`, and `knowledge graph` and build the executables with `./mvnw clean package`.
 You can run the following script to do all of this in one go: